Grand Duke Dmitri Pavlovich of Russia: Marriage

 In 1923 Grand Duchess Maria Pavlovna divorced her second husband and bought a small house at Boulogne-sur-Seine and Dmitri moved with her to the top floor.
 As he worked at Reims for the champagne company, he was out most of the day but spent the evening with his sister.
 Invited to a tea party at Versailles with his sister, he met Audrey Emery, a sophisticated and attractive American heiress.
-Her father was a self-made millionaire and after his death, his mother had married a son of the second Earl of Lichfield.
+Her father was a self-made millionaire and after his death, her mother had married a son of the second Earl of Lichfield.
 Grand Duke Dmitri had no fortune to offer, but they fell in love and they were married in the Orthodox Church at Biarritz on 21 November 1926.
 It was a morganatic marriage, and Audrey, who converted to Russian Orthodoxy and took the name Anna Ioannovna in baptism, was granted the title Her Serene Highness, Princess Romanovskaya-Ilyinskaya by his cousin, Grand Duke Kyril.
 They spent their honeymoon in England where they established their first home.
 The couple's only child, Paul Romanovsky-Ilyinsky, was born in London in 1928.
 Paul grew up in France, Britain, and the United States; he served as a US Marine in the Korean War.
 In 1989, he was elected Mayor of Palm Beach, Florida, and thus became the only Romanov descendant known to have held elected public office.
 Following the fall of communist Russia in 1991, a delegation of Russian royalists approached him and asked him to assume the title of Tsar, which he declined.